 Compliance and reporting

-The Petroleum (Environment) Regulations 2016 require that the Minister for Environment and Natural Resources (publish incidents in accordance with regulation 35A.
+The Petroleum (Environment) Regulations 2016 require that the Minister for Environment must publish incidents and reports relating to environmental matters within specified time frames.

 The Compliance and Monitoring Strategy for Onshore Petroleum promotes a strong culture of accountability, self-monitoring and reporting from industry.